The Common Misconception

 2. How to effectively eat them in order to optimise the absorption iron in your body

 Iron comes in two forms: “Heme” and “Non-Heme”.
 Animal sources of iron are in “Heme” form and this is readily absorbed by our bodies.
-Plant sources of iron are in “Non Heme” form and whilst these can contain higher levels of iron, they are not as readily absorbed by the body unless consumed in specific conditions:
+Plant sources of iron are in “Non Heme” form and whilst these can contain higher levels of iron, they are not as readily absorbed by the body unless consumed under the following specific conditions:

 • With vitamin C (commonly found in citrus fruits, berries & leafy green vegetables)